Paul-Borisov/react-19-template-dynamic-multi-level-tree-view/README.md

 - In order to load TreeViewContentStatic.use.js, which uses "use" hoc to fetch data, you'll need to set VITE_EXPERIMENTAL=true in .env (default)
 - Otherwise, if VITE_EXPERIMENTAL=false, the logic will load TreeViewContentStatic.hooks.js, which uses a classic useEffect to fetch data.

-The documentation on React 19 states:
+The documentation for React 19 states:

-**use does not support promises created in render.**
+**use does not support promises created during render.**

-If you try to pass a promise created in render to use, React will warn:
+If you try to pass a Promise created within render to **use**, React will issue a warning:

 **A component was suspended by an uncached promise.
 Creating promises inside a Client Component or hook is not yet supported, except via a Suspense-compatible library or framework.
 To fix, you need to pass a promise from a suspense powered library or framework that supports caching for promises.
 In the future we plan to ship features to make it easier to cache promises in render.**

-A simple solution is to wrap your fetch promise into useMemo.
-If you do so, the warning will not appear in console.
+A simple solution is to wrap your fetch promise into **useMemo**.
+By doing so, the warning will not appear in the console.